 ‘I think you would,’ she suddenly said.
 ‘But as much as I desire it, you mustn’t… your time has not come yet.

 A troubling thought then suddenly overwhelmed me… ‘Good God,’ I mumbled.
 ‘If I have been here before and we were lovers, then… then that would mean that I was responsible for your death… how awful.
 Oh my God, I am so terribly sorry for the pain I must have caused you.’

 ‘No my love, we were both responsible… I was just as guilty, you may have thought you were a great seducer but really, it was I who seduced you.
-Not only did I deprive my husband of a loving wife but I left you with a terrible burden of guild and loss until the end of your days and for that I ask your forgiveness.’
+Not only did I deprive my husband of a loving wife but I left you with a terrible burden of guilt and loss until the end of your days and for that, I ask your forgiveness.’

 ‘Well, that may be a matter of opinion,’ she answered ominously.

 I was about to ask what lot had befallen me when with a gesture of her hand Ariane made clear she was not going to clarify.

 ‘What I yearned for was your return and enjoy your company,’ Ariane went on, ‘my heart filled with joy when I saw you had answered the call and at last, I would hear your voice.
 You may have changed but I knew you were my lover.
 When I appeared to you, you were not afraid of me, you allowed me to sit with you and let me tell my story; you listened, patiently to the truth, because you and I once were one.
 No one but you would have heard me out and now my love, no one but you can set me free.
 Only you can guide me back to the light.’

 She smiled again and then slowly began to move off the bed.
 When she was standing in front of me she bent down and, gently taking my face in both her hands, gave me another long lingering kiss on my lips that I was now convinced only she could feel, but I was certain it would have been very warming.